 You can bind your account in an issue tracker to your project, and work on it in the discourse of tasks and contexts.

-task is an activity performed in PyCharm.
-Each task is identified by a
+A task is an activity performed in PyCharm.
+Each task is identified by a task name.

 Normally, a task correlates with an issue in your issue tracking system.
 This correlation is set by using the desired issue ID as the task name.
 When you switch between tasks, PyCharm cleans your workspace, creates a changelist for the task, and loads a stack trace, if any.